paulscherrerinstitute/CIO_EVM/README.md

 In order to receive the incoming stream from the backplane some sort of multiplexing must be implemented in firmware.
 Either via generics (building a special bitstream for this case) or logic.

+### ILA Note

+I have experienced Vivado complaining ILAs having no clock despite the (event) clock running.
+It seems the ILAs can get into this state when the event clock is stopped but later resumed.
+This can happen if the event clock source is switched (e.g., from 'fractional synthesizer' to 'Rx Recovered Clock').

+I successfully used ILAs when being careful that I never connect Vivado until the target clock setup is stable:

+  1. reconfigure FPGA (e.g., with hardware manager)
+  2. disconnect hw manager completely (disconnect 'server')
+  3. bring up EVM software and program event clock frequency and -source.
+  4. make sure clocking is stable.
+  5. start Vivado hw manager and connect to target
+  6. ILAs should be working now.

+Note that once Vivado complained about stopped ILAs I could only get away from this state by reconfiguring the fabric.